Matthijs-Vossen/SSE-group3-project1/p1_measuring_software/g3_blender.md

 - Configuration details of the environment (Blender version, hardware specifications, etc.).

 ## Results
 In our results, we look at all the experiments that were ran on the 3 different machines.
+We take a look at the mean and standard deviations and compare the results between CPU and GPU runs.
 The raw CSV files of our results can be found in the Github (LINK HIER).

 To analyze our results further we used the following statistical tests:
 - Shapiro-Wilk test: Checks if a dataset is normally distributed
     - W-statistic: Measures how well the data fits a normal distribution.
 A value close to 1 means the data has a normal distribution.
     - p-value: If p-value < 0.05, the data is not normal
-- Welch's t-test: Compares the means of two groups with unequal variances ALLEEN ALS DATA NORMAL DISTRIBUTION HEEFT
-    - t-statistic: Measures the difference between group means.
-Larger values suggest a bigger difference
-    - p-value: If p-value < 0.05, there’s a significant difference between groups
-    - Cohen's d: Measures the size of the difference between groups (small, medium, large)
 - Mann-Whitney U test: Compares the distributions of two independent groups
     - U-statistic: Measures how much one group is greater than the other
     - p-value: If p-value < 0.05, the distributions are significantly different